Secrets of the Sun

 Like Erskine’s previous installation in the ancient Roman Markets of Trajan, S.O.S.
 Berlin focused on the planetary issues of global warming, the (then in 1993) growing ozone hole, and the fact that we are in the midst of the greatest mass species extinction since the dinosaurs.
-And, as in Rome, part of the solution to global warming was presented in the 100% solar powered S.O.S. project itself – with its 11,000 watt heliostat and solar electric panels powering all the sound, motors and computers.
-As in S.O.S. – Rome, the white suited visitors circumambulated the site in a ritual route that passed next to the towering solar array before entering the awe inspiring rainbow light of the darkened interior rooms.
+And, as in Rome, part of the solution to global warming was presented in the 100% solar powered S.O.S. project itself – with its 12,000 watt heliostat and photo voltaic panels powering all the sound, motors and computers.
+As in S.O.S. – Rome, the white suited visitors first circumambulated the exterior site in a ritual route that passed next to the towering solar array and under the building’s sound reflecting roof, before stepping into the sublime rainbow light of the darkened interior rooms.
 Because the exhibition opened only two years after the Berlin wall came down, the installation also addressed the regional environmental issues of acid rain and air pollution caused by massive coal burning, especially in the former East Germany, and the human illness and species extinction caused by those emissions.